carpentries-incubator/python-packaging-publishing/episodes/01-introduction.md

 ## Environments

  - the set of requirements and dependencies
- - what version of different  software and pacakges
+ - what version of different  software and packages
  - don't need to track it ourselves, the environment is like a wrapper
  - many different managers; one is conda